-The Audit Committee monitors the risk management process at the College (previously the Risk Management Group reviewed the College's risk management and reported to Audit Committee).
+The Audit Committee monitors the risk management process at the College and there is a standing agenda item on Risk Management at every meeting.

 The Principal, Donna-Marie Janson, is invited to attend Audit Committee Meetings, along with the Deputy Principal, James Gordon and the Vice-Principal, Elaine French.